jakkra/ZSWatch/website/blog/2025-03-14-funding/index.md

 ### High level plan
 There are so much more details defined, but including that would make this post very long.
 So here is the high level tasks we aim to finish.
 :::tip Goals
+    - Support daughter board interface attached to the main PCB.
+        - This allows to keep core ZSWatch chaper.
+        - Allows expandability.
+        - Expand with any feature you need.
+            - Health tracking (this we will do).
+            - Additional sensors.
+            - A GPS maybe?
+            - Go crazy and add cellular maybe?
+            - Unlimited possibilities.
     - New daughter board for health tracking.
         - This will be a optional PCB that connects to the main PCB.
         - Since HR algorithms are no easy task, we are planning to use [MAX32664(C) Biometric Snesor Hub with embedded algorithms](https://www.analog.com/en/products/max32664.html).
     - New main board.
         - Cheaper.
         - Optimize physical layout for improved mechanical assembly.
-        - Changes to accomodate the daughter board.
+        - Changes to accomodate daughter boards.
     - Change of components on ZSWatch.
     - New simpler dock.
     - Case redesign.